 See the best Dell monitors here.

-Gigabyte is a computer parts manufacturer based in Taiwan that doesn't have a wide range of products like Dell, Samsung, and LG, but they still make good monitors.
-Their monitors mainly focus on gaming, but they also tend to include lots of office-friendly features, so if you're looking for a monitor for your at-home work station that you're also going to game on at night, you'll likely find something good from them.
-They have two monitor lineups with their higher-end AORUS lineup and the more affordable Gigabyte lineup.
-Even their Gigabyte lineup has two sub-series of monitors, with the M Series line that features the Gigabyte M32U and the Gigabyte M27Q, and the monitors in this lineup have a keyboard, video, mouse (KVM) switch.
-It means that you can connect one keyboard and mouse to the monitor and control two devices with them.
+Gigabyte is another computer parts manufacturer based in Taiwan, and while they aren't as well-known as other brands like Samsung and Dell, they make good monitors and have been growing in popularity.
+They mainly focus on gaming, but they also tend to include lots of office-friendly features, so if you're looking for a monitor for your at-home workstation that you're also going to game with, you'll likely find something good from them.
+They have two monitor lineups with their higher-end AORUS lineup and the more affordable standard Gigabyte lineup, which still offers great features.

 See the best LG monitors here.

 Based in South Korea, Samsung has become one of the world's leading electronic brands.
-Chances are that you've owned a Samsung product in the past, whether it's their TVs, soundbars, or even headphones, and they have a lot of different monitors too.
-Like many companies in this list, the monitors mainly focus on gaming.
-Their models are unique since they don't primarily use IPS panels, as many have VA panels.
-They've even started including Mini LED backlighting on some models like the Samsung Odyssey Neo G9.
-It helps that Samsung already produces TVs with this Mini LED technology to enhance the dark room performance, so they've become an industry leader for monitors with it.
+Like many companies in this list, their monitors mainly focus on gaming.
+Their models are unique since they don't primarily use IPS panels, as many have VA panels with a high contrast ratio and curved screen.
+Although VA panels look great in dark rooms, the main downside is that they have narrow viewing angles, which isn't ideal for sharing your screen with others.
+They've even started including Mini LED backlighting on some models, which further improves the picture quality, peak brightness, and dark room performance.
+It helps that Samsung already produces TVs with this Mini LED technology, so they've become an industry leader for monitors with it.

 See the best Samsung monitors here.